LumiSpy/lumispy/releasing_guide.md

   first digit for a major release)
 - Let that PR collect comments for a day to ensure that other maintainers are comfortable with releasing
+- Set correct date and version number in `CHANGELOG.md`

 ### Tag and Release
 - Create a tag e.g. `git tag -a v0.1.1 -m "LumiSpy version 0.1.1"`